pniebrzydowski/wedding/content/en/our-story.md

 <img src="/images/christina-pat-thailand.jpg" class="float-left" />

 In the meantime, we took our first extended trip together, spending about 10 days in Thailand.
-We again discovered our ability to adjust to adversity, surviving a 4-hour flight delay followed by a convenience store dinner, and dealing with a hospital visit after Christina was hit by motorbike which had run a red light.
+We again discovered our ability to adjust to adversity, surviving a 4-hour flight delay followed by a convenience store dinner, and dealing with a hospital visit after Christina was hit by a motorbike.

 Despite these challenges, the trip was a wonderful experience which exibited our connection.
-While enjoying a peaceful late-night swim in the warm ocean, Christina professed her love and Patrick responded enthusiastically with an invitation to visit his family in the USA over Christmas a few months later.
+While enjoying a peaceful late-night swim in the warm ocean, Christina professed her love and Patrick responded enthusiastically with an invitation to visit his family a few months later in the USA over Christmas.

 ### The Engagement

 <img src="/images/christina-pat-almkogel.jpg" class="float-right" />

-Due to the pandemic and lockdowns, planning an engagement was not easy.
-In September, 2020, we took a short trip to the Salzkammergut region of Austria.
+Due to the pandemic and lockdowns, ring shopping and planning a proposal was not easy.
+However, in September 2020, we took a short trip to the Salzkammergut region of Austria.
 After an incredible dinner at a local restaurant, Patrick proposed on the balcony of the accommodation, overlooking the beautiful Attersee.
 The next day, we conquered our first challenge as an engaged couple, summitting the Almkogel together.